-The identification and recognition of all plausible45 normal and off-normal loads and environmental conditions that can affect the behavior of the installation is correlated with the identification of all plausible events which can strike the plant; this identification is the result of a detailed analysis of the system complemented, as needed, by the consideration of the experience feedback and the site characteristics.
+The identification and recognition of all plausible41 normal and off-normal loads and environmental conditions that can affect the behavior of the installation is correlated with the identification of all plausible events which can happen; this identification is the result of a detailed analysis of the system complemented, as needed, by the consideration of the experience feedback.

-Once the identification is complete, a step of grouping the events in a limited number of families, characterized by similar causes and responses, is performed.
-For each family, event(s) which may reasonably be considered - in terms of consequences - as envelope of others, are retained as Postulated Initiating Event (PIE) and are used to select and design the facility's provisions, i.e. the safety architecture.
+Once the identification is complete, a step of grouping in a limited number of families, characterized by similar causes and responses, is performed.
+For each family, event(s) which may reasonably be considered - in terms of consequences - as envelope of all others, are retained as Postulated Initiating Event (PIE) and are used to select and design the facility's provisions, i.e. the safety architecture.

-The process is obviously iterative since the implementation of provisions for preventing, managing and / or mitigating abnormal situations can, itself, generate potential accident situations and / or introduce additional hazards whose consequences are not necessarily mitigated by measures already considered46.
+The process is obviously iterative since the implementation of provisions for preventing, managing and / or mitigating abnormal situations can, itself, generate potential accident situations and / or introduce additional hazards whose consequences are not necessarily mitigated by measures already considered42.